ben-arnao/StoRM/README.md

 # Other notes/features

 The tuner keep tracks of which parameters are in use by building a dummy model prior to hashing the configuration.
 When building the model, parameters the model building function actually draws from are flagged as active.
 For example, if we have a parameter to determine number of layers to use, if the number of layers is set to 1, parameters only applicable to layer 2+ will not be included in the hash.
 This allows us to ensure we do not waste resources testing configurations that are virtually identical.

+A StoRM ```Trial``` like the one used in the run trial method above, has a metrics dictionary.
+Easily allows us to store any pertinent information to this trial for review later on.

 # Performance